Leading a horse: teaching your horse to lead politely | Horse & Hound

 Leading a poorly trained or ill-mannered horse can be one of the most stressful parts of your day.
 Emily Donoho looks at ways to instil politeness into your horse from the ground

 Leading a horse, a simple, daily necessity, can be one of the most fraught moments of your day.
-Are you waterskiing behind your horse, or dragging him behind you?
+Do you find yourself waterskiing behind your horse, or dragging him behind you?
 Does he dive for grass at any opportunity?
 Is he crowding into your space and running you over?
-Do the staff at your livery yard dread catching him?
+Do the staff at your livery yard dread handling him?

-Even if you’re an experienced handler and don’t mind a slightly pushy horse, you never know who else will have to handle him.
+Even if you’re an experienced handler and don’t mind a slightly pushy horse, you never know who else will have to handle him, so teaching him to lead politely is better for all concerned.

-Colorado trainer Amy Feineman says: “Imagine that, for whatever crazy reason, a three-year old needs to lead your horse.
-Or maybe it’s your elderly dad, or a beginner adult student accidentally catches your horse instead of the lesson horse that looks similar.
+Colorado trainer Amy Feineman says: “Imagine that, for whatever reason, a three-year old needs to lead your horse.
+Or maybe it’s your elderly dad, or a student accidentally catches your horse instead of the another horse that looks similar.
 All three are situations I’ve seen, including my poor dad trying to lead a horse to a trailer while evacuating from a fire.”

 Groundwork exercises to help with leading a horse